voidmous/my.reveal.js/react_summary/03_node_runtime.md

 2. Output

-there can be multiple `entry` points, only one `output` configuration is specified.
+* There can be multiple `entry` points, only one `output` configuration is specified.
+* Output file name can be dynamic
+  - Check in compiled output file is inconvenient
+  - Include output file dynamicly in HTML page

 ```js
 module.exports = {